fczbkk/identify-element/README.md

 ## Bug reports, feature requests and contact

-If you found any bugs, if you have feature requests or any questions, please, either [file an issue at GitHub](https://github.com/fczbkk/identify-element/issues) or send me an e-mail at [riki@fczbkk.com](mailto:riki@fczbkk.com).
+If you found any bugs, if you have feature requests or any questions, please, either [file an issue at GitHub](https://github.com/fczbkk/identify-element/issues) or send me an e-mail at <a href="mailto:riki@fczbkk.com">riki@fczbkk.com</a>.

 ## License